simonw/datasette/README.md

                                 allowed.
 Use 0.0.0.0 to listen to all IPs and allow access from other machines.
-      -p, --port INTEGER        Port for server, defaults to 8001 --reload                  Automatically reload if database or code change detected - useful for development
+      -p, --port INTEGER        Port for server, defaults to 8001 --reload                  Automatically reload if code or metadata change detected - useful for development
       --cors                    Enable CORS by serving Access-Control-Allow-
                                 Origin: *